-3. Students learn empathy and compassion.
+3. Students grow empathy and compassion.

-When students learn about SDGs such as those about poverty, hunger and high-quality education, they begin to understand the unique challenges facing communities all over the world that they may not have known about before.
-Students need empathy to develop healthy relationships throughout their lives.
-Building compassion in children leads to passionate, engaged adults.
+When students are exposed to important SDG topics such as those about poverty, hunger, and education, they begin to understand the unique challenges facing communities all over the world that they may not have known about before.
+This understanding fosters a sense of global connection and empathy for the earth as a whole.

 4. Students and teachers are inspired to take action.

 Teachers do not need to be experts in topics such as responsible consumption or clean energy to teach the SDGs.
-They can learn and explore these issues alongside their students, and plan ways to take action together.
+They can learn and explore these issues alongside their students and plan ways to take action together.
 Once students have an understanding of the SDGs and why they are necessary, they will be inspired to make positive changes, in big and small ways.

-We have seen this in countless ways through our work with teachers, from high school students raising awareness about human trafficking to first graders conserving water by turning off their classroom faucets more frequently.
-Together, with teachers and students, we can be a powerful force for achieving the UN’s vision of a more peaceful, healthy and equitable world.
+We have seen this in countless ways through work with our ambassador teachers, from high school students raising awareness about human trafficking to first graders conserving water by turning off their classroom faucets more frequently.
+Together, with teachers and students, we can be a powerful force for achieving the United Nations’ vision of a more peaceful, healthy, and equitable world.